Thermospore/temp-quartz-test/content/Lost Levels.md

 ---
 ![[Pasted image 20240701210452.png]]

 We call this "Secret" for whatever reason.
-Not to be confused with the [[Secret Levels]]
+Not to be confused with the [[Secret Level]]s

 OH I FOUND THE REASON, I guess they do call it "Secret" in the Load Game screen...